OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Overview

-Android assigns every installed with a distinct system identity (Linux user ID and group ID).
+Android assigns every installed app with a distinct system identity (Linux user ID and group ID).
 Because each Android app operates in a process sandbox, apps must explicitly request access to resources and data outside their sandbox.
 They request this access by declaring the permissions they need to use certain system data and features.
-Depending on how sensitive or critical is the data or feature, Android system will grant the permission automatically or ask the user to approve the request.
+Depending on how sensitive or critical the data or feature is, Android system will grant the permission automatically or ask the user to approve the request.

 Android permissions are classified in four different categories based on the protection level it offers.

-- **Normal**: Is the lower level of protection, it gives applications access to isolated application-level feature, with minimal risk to other applications, the user or the system.
+- **Normal**: This permission gives apps access to isolated application-level features, with minimal risk to other apps, the user or the system.
 It is granted during the installation of the App.
 If no protection level is specified, normal is the default value.
 Example: android.permission.INTERNET
-- **Dangerous**: This permission usually gives the application control over user data or control over the device that impacts the user.
-This type of permissoin may not be granted at installation time, leaving to the user decide whether the application should have the permission or not.
+- **Dangerous**: This permission usually gives the app control over user data or control over the device that impacts the user.
+This type of permission may not be granted at installation time, leaving it to the user to decide whether the app should have the permission or not.
 Example: android.permission.RECORD_AUDIO
-- **Signature**: This permission is granted only if the requesting app was signed with the same certificate as the application that declared the permission.
+- **Signature**: This permission is granted only if the requesting app was signed with the same certificate as the app that declared the permission.
 If the signature matches, the permission is automatically granted.
 Example: android.permission.ACCESS_MOCK_LOCATION
 - **SystemOrSignature**: Permission only granted to applications embedded in the system image or that were signed using the same certificated as the application that declared the permission.
 Example: android.permission.ACCESS_DOWNLOAD_MANAGER

 Full list of Android Permissions [here](https://developer.android.com/reference/android/Manifest.permission.html#ACCESS_LOCATION_EXTRA_COMMANDS)

 Apps can define custom permissions, this is to share its resources and capabilities with other apps.